PF

 Instructions

-1. 1Cut the chicken into ½-¾ inch pieces.
-Combine the garlic powder, onion powder, cayenne pepper, and salt, then sprinkle it over the chicken pieces.
-Toss the chicken in the spices until everything is well coated.
+1. 1Cut the chicken breast into ½–¾ inch pieces.
+Combine the garlic powder, onion powder, cayenne pepper, and salt in a small bowl, then sprinkle over the chicken and toss until evenly coated.

-2. 2Heat the cooking oil in a large deep skillet over medium-high heat until very hot.
-Once hot, add the chicken and allow the chicken to brown on all sides.
-The chicken does not need to be cooked through at this point.
+2. 2Heat the vegetable oil in a large deep skillet over medium-high heat until shimmering, about 2 minutes.
+Add the chicken and cook 5–7 minutes, stirring occasionally, until golden brown on all sides but not cooked through.

-6. 6Once the pasta is tender and only a small amount of thickened liquid remains in the skillet, cut the cream cheese into chunks and add it to the past along with the butter, hot sauce, and Worcestershire sauce.
-Stir and cook over medium-low heat until the cream cheese has fully melted into the pasta.
+5. 5Cut the cream cheese into chunks and add to the skillet along with the salted butter, Frank's RedHot Sauce, and Worcestershire sauce.
+Cook over medium-low heat for 2–3 minutes, stirring constantly, until the cream cheese melts completely into the sauce.

 Nutrition — Per Serving